 We are not separate from our environment.
 As the environment becomes increasingly polluted, the toxic burden on our bodies increases as well.
-This is why it is so important to support our detox organs and systems, like our liver and digestion.
+This is why it is so important to support our detox organs and systems, like our liver and digestion/intestinal health.

-Eating plenty of organic, colorful vegetables and detoxifying our home environment can help reduce our toxic exposure and provide a detox program to our pathways to help with the necessary phytonutrients to eliminate toxins and fight free radicals.
+Eating plenty of organic, colorful vegetables and detoxifying our home environment can help reduce our toxicity exposure and provide a detox program to our pathways to help with the necessary phytonutrients to eliminate toxins and fight free radicals.

 Incorporating targeted supplements and therapies, like curcumin, glutathione, and infrared saunas can help fill in where diet and lifestyle leave off to optimize our detoxification processes and have healthier lives without constant trips to our healthcare providers.